dbpkgs/react-modern-hooks/README.md

 # React Modern Hooks

-A react modern hooks library for providing reusable hooks
+A react modern hooks library for customized and reusable hooks